patricksavalle/devops-project-template/content/planning-method.md

 > - [DSDM](#dsdm)

 The planning method determines the content and order of increments.
 DevOps is compatible with many agile project planning (incremental) methods.
-Often a hybrid approach will work best, cherry-picking elements from different methods.
+Often a hybrid approach will work best, cherry-picking elements from different methods, like ScrumBan.

+## Best Practices

+- Include an architect

 ## Waterfall